• Skip to primary navigation

 Want to know what a multiplication chart is, how to use one, or indeed why this math tool is even useful?

-Then you’re in luck!
+Then you’re in luck.

-Today’s post is all about multiplication charts.
+Because today’s post is all about multiplication charts.

 So, without further ado, let’s get cracking.